qiboteam/boostvqe/README.md

+# Boost VQEs with DBI

-# Boosting variational eigenstate preparation algorithms lim-
-ited by training and not device coherence by diagonalization double-bracket iteration
+Boosting variational eigenstate preparation algorithms limited by training and not device coherence by diagonalization double-bracket iteration.

-## basically, do VQE, VQA and DBI together and seach for improvements
+#### basically, do VQE, VQA and DBI together and seach for improvements

+#### Marek goal

-### Marek goal: this should be viewed as the faster paced project where we just search for advantages and showcase ideas
+This should be viewed as the faster paced project where we just search for advantages and showcase ideas.

 Here we are preparing the more detailed analysis https://github.com/qiboteam/dbi_variational_strategies/